 If the School is oversubscribed, a waiting list will be held for entry into Year 7.
-The waiting list will be prioritised in accordance with the oversubscription criteria at paragraph 5, irrespective of the date of application The tie breaker procedure will apply as in 6 above if necessary.
-The waiting list will be held until the end of the academic year.
+The waiting list will be prioritised in accordance with the oversubscription criteria at paragraph 5, irrespective of the date of application, The tie breaker procedure will apply as in 6 above if necessary.
+The waiting list will be held until 31 December 2026.